griffinht/hot/infrastructure/README.md

 auto disable/stop if vulnerabilitiies is detected?

+## containers
+laminar can access git and delete all my stuff

 ## networking
 lan exposed ports
     use vlans, put most devices on an isolated network where they can't see anyone